joshteng/blockchain_learning_notes/python/django.md

 Questions:
     1. How does it affect my ability to create very customized sign up flows (e.g. username is compulsory, potentially delay creation or fake username first)
 2. Ruby as a language and community has a default dependency manager, Bundler.
 In Rails, Gemfiles are auto generated.
 Hence, the way you manage dependencies are a default.
 In Django, however, there isn't a default (because of Python).
 Heroku recommends using Pipenv, which is fine but when you generate a new Django project, it doesn't generate a Pipfile for you automatically.
 This non-default requires dev teams to enforce a standard for all devs to use Pipenv to install new dependencies.
-3. While it can be an advantage, the fact that Django doesn't help with asset (CSS, JS) concatenation, minification is also a bit annoying.
-(Not sure how caching is affected.
+3. While it can be an advantage, the fact that Django doesn't help with asset (CSS, JS) concatenation, minification is also a bit annoying. (bear in mind versioning for how caching.
 In Rails, all assets are concatenated, minified and versioned). https://stackoverflow.com/questions/34586114/whats-the-point-of-djangos-collectstatic https://devcenter.heroku.com/articles/django-assets See `django-compressor`